Conditional predictive inference for stable algorithms: Main results

-By virtue of Lemma~\ref{lemma:basic}, most of what follows will be concerned with the analysis of $\|\hat{F}_n - \tilde{F}_n\|_\infty$.
-We are particularly interested in situations where, for a fixed $x\in\mathcal X$, $\hat{m}_n(x)$ does not concentrate around $m_P(x)$ with high probability but remains random (cf. Remark~\ref{rem:Dicker} below).
-In such a case, the unconditional distribution of the prediction error $P^{n+1}(y_0-\hat{m}_n(x_0)\le s) = \E_{P^n}[\tilde{F}_n(s)]$, the empirical distribution of the ordinary residuals $\frac{1}{n}\sum_{i=1}^n \mathbbm 1_{(-\infty,s]}(y_i-\hat{m}_n(x_i))$ and the true error distribution $P(y_0-m_P(x_0)\le s)$ may not be close to one another, because $\hat{m}_n$ does not contain enough information about the true regression function $m_P$ (see, for example, \citet{Bickel83} and \citet{Bean13} for a linear regression setting $m_P(x) = x'\beta_P$)\footnote{It turns out, however, that in the linear model $m_P(x) = x'\beta_P$ and for appropriate estimators of $\beta_P$, the conditional distribution of the prediction error $\tilde{F}$ does stabilize at its mean, i.e., the unconditional distribution, even if $n$ and $p$ are of the same order of magnitude (cf. Section~\ref{sec:PIlength} and the proof of Theorem~\ref{thm:PIlength}).}.
-Nevertheless, we will see that even in such a challenging scenario, it is often possible to estimate the conditional distribution $\tilde{F}_n$ of $y_0 - \hat{m}_n(x_0)$, given the training sample $T_n$, by the empirical distribution $\hat{F}_n$ of the leave-one-out residuals.
+By virtue of Proposition~\ref{prop:basic}, most of what follows will be concerned with the analysis of $\|\tilde{F}_n-\hat{F}_n\|_\infty$.
+We are particularly interested in situations where, for a fixed $x\in\mathcal X$, $\hat{\mu}_n(x)$ does not concentrate around $\mu_P(x) = \E[y_0\|x_0=x]$ with high probability but remains random (cf. Remark~\ref{rem:Dicker} in the supplement).
+In such cases, the unconditional distribution function of the prediction error $\P(y_0-\hat{\mu}_n(x_0)\le s) = \E[\tilde{F}_n(s)]$, the empirical distribution function of the ordinary residuals $s\mapsto\frac{1}{n}\sum_{i=1}^n \mathbbm 1_{(-\infty,s]}(y_i-\hat{\mu}_n(x_i))$ and the true error distribution function $P(y_0-\mu_{P}(x_0)\le s)$ need not be close to one another, because $\hat{\mu}_n$ may not contain enough information about the true regression function $\mu_P$ \citep[see, for instance,][for a linear regression example where $\mu_P(x) = x'\beta_P$]{Bickel83,Bean13}\footnote{It turns out, however, at least in the linear model $\mu_P(x) = x'\beta_P$ and for appropriate estimators of $\beta_P$, that the conditional distribution of the prediction error $\tilde{F}_n$ does concentrate at its mean, i.e., the unconditional distribution, even if $n$ and $p$ are of the same order of magnitude (cf. Subsection~\ref{sec:PIlength} and Lemma~\ref{lemma:UnifWeak} in the proof of Theorem~\ref{thm:PIlength}).}.
+Nevertheless, we will see that even in such a challenging scenario, it is often possible to consistently estimate the conditional distribution $\tilde{F}_n$ of $y_0 - \hat{\mu}_n(x_0)$, given the training sample $T_n$, by the (weighted) empirical distribution $\hat{F}_n$ of the $k$-CV residuals.